Gabriel Woods

 Always ensure you buy good quality wood pellets.
 Cheap brands could potentially contain compounds that you want to avoid.

 The high-quality protein you get from eating smoked meat is also great for those losing weight.
-Studies have demonstrated that higher protein diets may spare lean body mass during weight loss [2].
+A 2015 study published in the National Library of Medicine has demonstrated that higher protein diets may spare lean body mass during weight loss [3].

 3. Cooking Temperatures